paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2015-07-29-londons_olympic_stadium.md

 date: '2015-07-29 00:20:12 +0100'
 location: Brighton, England
 excerpt: 'Having undergone a £272m conversion programme, London''s Olympic Stadium is ready to host Premier League football as well as world-class athletics.
 Its future now secured, what hopes remain for its legacy?'
+images:
-image: 2015/07/london_olympic_stadium_2012.jpg
+- 2015/07/london_olympic_stadium_2012.jpg
 tags:
 - Architecture
 - London 2012
 - Politics
 - Olympics
 ---
 {% include figure.html
   caption="The Olympic Stadium nearing its completion in 2012"